Find out how to determine the place of supply of your services and how to deal with supplies of services which you receive from outside the UK.

 An event is characterised by a gathering of people to watch or take part in an activity for a short or limited time rather than an ongoing basis.
 The most common forms of event are sports matches, theatrical or musical performances, conferences, exhibitions, seminars and trade shows.
 It also includes amusement parks, tours or visits around stately homes.

 Admission is any payment that gives an individual or group the right to attend an event.
 In most cases this will be clear, such as a ticket to attend a football match or the theatre.
 But, in some cases the customer may consider that their aim is not to attend but to gain some other benefit.
-But, if the payment gives the right to attend an event it’ll be regarded as a charge for admission.
+But, if the payment gives the right to attend an event it’ will be regarded as a charge for admission.
 For example, a customer may attend an educational seminar or class to learn about a subject.
 The aim is to benefit from a lecture.
-But, if a payment is made giving a right to attend the lecture it’ll be regarded as admission.
+But, if a payment is made giving a right to attend the lecture it’ will be regarded as admission.

 9.3 Services regarded as admission to an event